Background

 And of these three, it seems that the most problematic is disinhibition.

-Disinhibition is detrimental to the psychopathy.
+Disinhibition is detrimental to the psychopath.

 It is strongly and significantly associated with a range of negative outcomes across both studies conducted under the umbrella of this article.